Is Your Dog In Pain?

 1. Licking and biting excessively

-I know this, because Quinn does this all the time.
-Licking his paws off still remains a huge hobby of his till today; he’d lick his paws as if they were made of bacon, only to stop after copious amounts of baby menthol oil is applied to his two paws.
-Quinn has eczema, and we never knew till he was about 3, because we simply thought he was being a dog!
+Many of us would be familiar with this one.
+My dog, Quinn, does this all the time.
+Licking his paws still remains a huge hobby of his till today; he’d lick his paws as if they were made of bacon, only to stop after copious amounts of baby menthol oil is applied to his two paws.
+Quinn has eczema, and we never knew till he was about three, because we simply thought he was being a dog!

 2. Panting incessantly

 Belly aches, tummy troubles, back pain, twisted legs and painful paws.
-These are just a few examples to what may make your dog pant heavily (unless she’s pregnant or about to have a litter).
+These are just a few examples of what might make your dog pant heavily (unless she’s pregnant or about to have a litter).
 These pants are usually stress-induced, and since it’s hard for dog owners in Singapore to differentiate between the heat-induced pants and those of pain, one has to watch very carefully.

 If these pants start out of nowhere, then you should take caution and seek a vet for advice.

-Instead of running to the door to greet you, your pet huddles up in a corner and shuns those belly rubs that he loves so much.
-Back when Quinn accidentally ingested an entire 7-cm pork bone a couple months back, he just lay on his side all afternoon without a single care in the world.
-He ignored the belly rubs and the proposals of treats and chicken skin (those are his favourite!).
-We figured out soon that he was suffering from extreme pain by standing up (due to the pork bone jutting painfully on his internal organs), especially when he squealed when he was held or turned the other way.
+Instead of running to the door to greet you, your pet huddles up in a corner and shuns those belly rubs that it loves so much.
+Back when Quinn accidentally ingested an entire seven-centimetre pork bone, he would just lay on his side all afternoon, ignoring belly rubs and treat offers of his favourite chicken skin.
+We soon realised that he was suffering from extreme pain when he stood up due to the pork bone jutting painfully into his internal organs.
+He would even squeal when being held or turned the other way.
 Off to the vet we went!

 4. Sudden aggression

-What was once a friendly little bugger has turned T-Rex from Jurassic World.
-He’s snapping, biting and acting as if the world’s become his enemy.
-Being aggressive out of the blue (I’m not talking about those dogs who’s always been mean green machines) is a sign that your dog is in some pain and he needs to be checked out.
+What was once a sweet, friendly pooch now acts like the T-Rex from Jurassic World.
+It’s snapping, biting, and acting as if the world has become its enemy.
+Being aggressive out of the blue is a sign that your dog is in some pain and needs to be checked out.